 An employee has the right to refuse orders that would require the employee to violate an applicable law or cause imminent danger.
-The employee will promptly bring his/her specific concerns to the supervisor or appropriate ARS and/or location official.
-The ARS and/or location official will consider the employee's concern and will promptly notify the employee whether the order is lawful or unlawful.
+Employees will promptly bring their specific concerns to the supervisor or appropriate Agency official.
+The Agency will consider the employee's concern and will promptly notify the employee whether the order is lawful or unlawful.
 This refusal to obey an unlawful order or one that could cause imminent danger will not subject the employee to disciplinary or adverse action.